Phisatho/Psychro/README.md

 | Pz        | Atmospheric Pressure at Elevation| Pa |

 # Functions
+Note: Relative Humidity is calculated as fraction - not percent.
+Multiply by 100 to obtain %.
+Where RH is input, use, fracrtion - devide percent by 100.
 | Function          | Calculates  | Given|
 |--------------------|-------------|---------|
 | Tw_Tdp(T, Tdp, P) | Wet Bulb          | T, Tdp, P|